-DRBC's assessment will be completed and submitted to the U.S. Environmental Protection Agency by April 1, 2020 under the title 2020 Delaware River and Bay Water Quality Assessment Report.
+DRBC's assessment will be completed and submitted to the U.S. Environmental Protection Agency by April 1, 2024 under the title 2024 Delaware River and Bay Water Quality Assessment Report.

-This notice describes the proposed assessment methodology to be used by DRBC in performing its assessment for 2020.
+This notice describes the proposed assessment methodology to be used by DRBC in performing its assessment for 2024.
 The purpose of this notice is to solicit comments and input from interested parties regarding the proposed assessment methodology.
-The Assessment Methodology proposed here is based on the methodology used in the 2018 report with some modifications.
-In previous assessment (2010-2018), units would not meet criteria when one exceedance plus one confirmatory exceedance were found.
-This approach was flawed and not supportable so modifications to the assessment methodology were made.
-In this report, assessment units fail to meet criteria if applicable criteria were met less than 99% of the time.
+The Assessment Methodology proposed here is based on the methodology used in the 2022 report.